Darkshotgun77/Midterm-Project/README.md

 Key Insights:
-    It's important to keep presentations short and sweet with minimal wording.
+    - It's important to keep presentations short and sweet with minimal wording.

-Tell us what (if anything) you recommend
+    - While information on my inital powerpoint was good; it was a bit too much and unfortunately made the messaging unclear.

 Tell us what future areas you might want/need to study: